 Eremology: Preservation of Deserts as Ecologies and Cultures

-Until the early-mid 20th century, interests in deserts was one purely of exploration and travel, as highlighted in the previous section.
-The birth of the science of eremology (the study of the desert biome) began in the mid-20th century and with the dawning of the understanding of such environmental concepts as human geography, ecology, and, of course, conservation.
+Until the early-mid 20th century, interests in deserts were purely one of exploration and travel, as highlighted in the previous section.
+The birth of the science of eremology (the study of the desert biome) began in the mid-20th century, with the dawning of the understanding of such environmental concepts as human geography, ecology, and, of course, conservation.
 It had been widely known thanks to various travel volumes that deserts were anything but lifeless wastes.
 One of the earliest remits of the United Nations was conservation.
 A growing problem in the 1960s concerning such issues as pollution and public health led to the development of a number of environmental standards and conservation issues for the assembly of world powers.
 UNESCO now has a chairperson dedicated to Eremology, such is the importance of the preservation of the desert biome for cultural and ecological reasons; as discussed previously, various peoples have lived in deserts for millennia and it remains an important part.
 This role has been in place since 1994.
-Today, researchers into the desert biome understand the importance of their conservation for these reasons, but also for biodiversity (15) and the unique biological makeup of such landscapes.
+Today, researchers into the desert biome understand the importance of their conservation for these reasons, but also for biodiversity and the unique biological makeup of such landscapes.
 Many species that live and thrive in desert environments do not exist in other biomes.

 The Academic, Functional, and Ecological Importance of Deserts